 History of the tapas…

-This historic city attracts food-lovers from all over – it is where the tapa (small plate of food) was invented.
-Although it is said that tapas was invented in Seville, their are a few myths and legends regarding the tradition:
+The historic city of Seville attracts food-lovers from all over – it is where the tapa (small plate of food) was invented.
+Although it is said that tapas was invented in Seville, there are a few myths and legends regarding the tradition:

-- The most famous one relates to King Alfonso X, because of a disease the doctors recommended that he regularly sip some wine.
+- The most famous one relates to King Alfonso X, because of a disease, the doctors recommended that he regularly sipped some wine.
 In order to prevent the effects of alcohol, he used to eat small appetizers.
-Once he was healed, he decided that all taverns in Castles should serve some food with each glass of wine.
+Once he was healed, he decided that all taverns in Castles should serve these small dishes of food each with a glass of wine.

 - In the 17th century the private clubs of the Sevillian bourgeoisie used to order wine and other drinks from the surrounding grocery stores.
 The owners used to cover (tapar) the glasses with some embutido so that dust would not go into the glass.

 - It’s quite probable that the history of tapas dates from after the Civil War (early 20th century).
 This was when the scarcity of food forced people to eat small dishes to survive.

 - Others believe that as bars emerged, bartenders offered salty snacks as a courtesy to clients who would then become thirsty and order a new drink.
 Which in the long run benefited the organisation.